jpmorganchase/salt-ds/CONTRIBUTING.md

 #### How to remove/deprecate tokens

-If tokens are for some reason removed from the theme, this is a breaking change and they must be added to the `deprecated` folder.
+If tokens are for some reason removed from the theme, this is a breaking change and you must add them to the `deprecated` folder.

 1. Move the token and its value to the respective `theme/css/deprecated/<characteristics | fade | foundations | palette>` file.
 2. Remove the token from its original file.